rucio/jupyterlab-extension/README.md

 $ jupyter lab build
 ```

 If you are going to run the extension in Download mode, you will also need to install libraries required by the RSE downloaders.
 For instance, `gfal2`, which is available in EPEL or conda-forge.

-Additionally, you have to install `globus-proxy-utils`.
+Additionally, you need to have `grid-proxy-init` or `voms-proxy-init` executable.
+You can do so by installing `globus-proxy-utils`.

 ```bash
 $ apt install globus-proxy-utils